karmeli87/InMemoryCQRSReplication/README.md

 PS> docker-compose up
 ```

-This will create both clusters, the MongoDb database they depend on, and will also expose the Pricing node's `Petabridge.Cmd.Host` port on a randomly available port.
+This will create both clusters, the RavenDB nodes they depend on, and will also expose the Pricing node's `Petabridge.Cmd.Host` port on a randomly available port.
 [See the `docker-compose.yaml` file for details](docker-compose.yaml).

+### Build the RavenDB Cluster
+- need to register a license or get a community one
+- add nodes to the cluster

 ### Testing the Consistency and Failover Capabilities of Akka.CQRS
 If you want to test the consistency and fail-over capabilities of this sample, then start by [installing the `pbm` commandline tool](https://cmd.petabridge.com/articles/install/index.html):